Webster Financial (WBS)

 Founded during the Great Depression in 1935 and evolving into a major Northeastern financial institution, Webster Financial (NYSE:WBS) is a bank holding company that provides commercial banking, consumer banking, and employee benefits solutions through its Webster Bank and HSA Bank division.

-- A consolation is that its impressive 22.3% annual net interest income growth over the last five years indicates it’s winning market share this cycle
+- A bright spot is that its impressive 22.3% annual net interest income growth over the last five years indicates it’s winning market share this cycle

 Why There Are Better Opportunities Than Webster Financial